Rick Doblin: Advocacy for psychedelics as secular spiritual tools and conduit to world peace

 Doblin has long advocated for the potential of psychedelics to serve as tools for secular spirituality.
 Doblin envisions psychedelics, particularly MDMA and psilocybin, as agents for profound mystical experiences that could offer a substitute for traditional religious practices.
-He has suggested that such experiences could lead to what he calls a "spiritualized humanity," where global peace and interconnectedness are achieved through shared psychedelic experiences.
+He has suggested that such experiences could lead to what he calls a "spiritualized humanity", where global peace and interconnectedness are achieved through shared psychedelic experiences.

-Brian Pace, of the Center for Psychedelic Drug Research and Education an Ohio State University, criticized Doblin’s public comments, including a belief that legalizing and regulating them would bring about world peace.

 This view has generated both support and controversy.
 Proponents argue that psychedelics offer an alternative path to spiritual awakening and social cohesion, particularly in a secular, post-religious world.
 However, critics contend that Doblin's framing of psychedelics as a tool for spiritual enlightenment may compromise the objectivity required in psychedelic research.
 These critics suggest that such advocacy could blur the lines between scientific inquiry and personal ideology, thus introducing biases that may influence clinical research and public policy.

 The discussion became more contentious during the 2024 FDA advisory panel hearing, where several public commentators raised concerns about cult-like dynamics within MAPS.
-One critic, Brian Pace, a lecturer at Ohio State University, publicly criticized Doblin's vision of using psychedelics to bring about world peace, describing it as part of a "therapy cult."
+One critic, Brian Pace, a lecturer at Ohio State University, publicly criticized Doblin's vision of using psychedelics to bring about world peace, describing it as part of a "therapy cult".
 Some researchers and advocates within the psychedelic community also worry that the close alignment of MAPS with both research and advocacy could compromise scientific integrity by promoting a specific worldview under the guise of objective therapeutic development.

 At the same time, supporters of psychedelic therapy stress that recent controversies should not overshadow the potential therapeutic value of these substances when administered under appropriate conditions.
 Many call for a reorientation toward slower, more transparent, and community-driven development models—emphasizing harm reduction, diverse leadership, and public accountability as essential principles for the field’s future.

 The unfolding debate suggests that the future of psychedelic medicine will depend not only on clinical trial results, but also on how researchers, practitioners, companies, and communities navigate the ethical and institutional challenges that accompany rapid growth and mainstream acceptance.